saucelabs/saucectl-espresso-example/examples/cucumber/README.md

 ## The Config

 [Follow me](.sauce/config.yml) if you'd like to see how saucectl is configured for this example.

+### Used applications for testing

+Applications that we use for testing (`./examples/cucumber/apps/*.apk`) were built by using this [repository](https://github.com/cucumber/cucumber-android/tree/master/cukeulator)